guettli/git-tips/README.md

 }
 ```

-Then it is easier to switch between the PRs.
+That makes it easier to switch between PRs.

-If you have a train of PRs, then I like this color theme to easily distinguish between them:
+If you have a train of PRs, I like this color scheme because it makes them easy to distinguish:

-- First PR gets light blue (like "Baby")
+- First PR: light blue
-- Second PR gets yellow (like "Youth")
+- Second PR: yellow
-- Third PR gets purple (like elderly)
+- Third PR: purple

 ## checkout --> switch+restore